chxclyde/ecommence_platform/API_documentation.md

 ## GET /api/items

 Description: Retrieves a list of all items in the catalog. \
-Response: An array of items, each with a unique ID, name, description, and price.\
+Response: An array of items, each with a unique ID, name, description, and price, quantity.
 ## POST /api/items (Admin only)

 Description: Adds a new item to the catalog. \